gitctrlx/JetYOLO/doc/model_convert.md

 # MMYOLO Model ONNX Conversion

 > This conversion document is adapted from the [`model_convert.md`](https://github.com/open-mmlab/mmyolo/blob/main/projects/easydeploy/docs/model_convert.md) document of [mmyolo](https://github.com/open-mmlab/mmyolo).
+If you want to use the following code or script to perform the export, you first need to install mmyolo and be in the mmyolo project directory.
 >

 ## 1. Exporting ONNX Supported by Backend